zarkobabic/Microjava-compiler/README.md

 - No more than 256 local variables may be used.
 - No more than 65536 global variables may be used.
 - A class cannot have more than 65536 fields.
-- The source code of the program must not exceed

 ## License